gabeaustin/just-my-luck/README.md

 # Just My Luck

 This is an interactive slot machine.
-The user has to click the Spin button in hopes of getting three 4's.
-If the user get three 4's in a row, a winner message is displayed.
+The user has to click the Spin button in hopes of getting three 2's.
+If the user gets three 2's, a winner message is displayed.

 For all three numbers, the state is initialized to 0.
-There is a random number generator that selects numbers 1 - 4.
+There is a random number generator that selects numbers 1 - 2.
 Each time the click event happens, the state for all three numbers is changed.
-Once the user gets all three 4's, the game is over and the button is removed.
+Once the user gets all three 2's, the game is over and the Spin button changes to a Play Again button.
+Also, once the user wins, the background colors change to random colors.

 ### Technology Used